Meet the Weed Board

 District Two: representing the Galvin, Centralia, and Chehalis communities

-Brian is a lifetime Lewis County resident and has always lived on his family farm off Lincoln Creek Road, minus a few years at Western WA University, where he earned his bachelor's in biology.
+Brian is a lifetime Lewis County resident and has always lived on his family farm off Lincoln Creek Road, minus a few years at Western WA University, where he earned his Bachelor's degree in biology.
 Brian is the 4th generation to continue on the family farm.
 Brian has 2 children and 2 grandchildren and is very happily married.
-The Thompson family used to run cattle, and produce hay, peas and grain.
-Now retired from his position as a crop production specialist with Thurston County, Brian spends his time farming for others, working at the Lewis County Courthouse and serving his community.
+The Thompson family used to run cattle and produce hay, peas, and grain.
+Now retired from his position as a crop production specialist with Thurston County, Brian spends his time farming for others, working at the Lewis County Courthouse, and serving his community wherever he can.
+He has been a volunteer firefighter with District 12 Riverside for over 50 years and served as an officer for 40 of those years.
+He chairs the Voluntary Stewardship Program administered by the Lewis Conservation District, is active in the Grange, and he represents the Lewis County Farm Bureau on the Chehalis Basin Partnership.
+Brian has very deep roots in Lewis County and a long-time commitment to the agricultural industry.
+He is currently serving as the Vice-Chair, and his steady demeanor, eminently reasonable approach, and consistently fair consideration of a wide range of topics are an ongoing source of guidance.

 District Three: representing the Napavine, Evaline, Toledo, and Winlock communities